Cropster/ember-keen/README.md

 ```

 By default, `sendEvent` will debounce sending a request to the Keen.IO API by 5 seconds.
+This means that if you send 10 events in 7 seconds via `sendEvent`,
+only one actual request will be made to the Keen.IO API.
 If you want to send an event immediately, you can pass an optional third parameter `true`:

 ```js